“Commitment to Excellence”

 Scott May, General Manager

-Mike Needham, Manager of Hockey Operations
+Mike Needham, Head of Player Development

 Craig Bedard, Coach